 In this modern era, everything is dependent on data.
 All business processes and decisions are driven by data.
 The dependency on data raises questions about the security of the data that contains information about the data you already have i.e, Metadata.
 This is where the concept of Master Data Modelling and Management comes from.
 The process of Master Data Management and Modeling helps in checking the accuracy of the Master Data.

-The success of daily operations, analytics, and compliance efforts are dependent on the effectiveness of Master Data Management and Modelling.
+The success of daily operations, analytics, and compliance efforts is dependent on the effectiveness of Master Data Management and Modelling.
 However, many organizations overlook some critical aspects of Master Data, resulting in poor Modelling strategy and poor business performance.

 In this article, you will gain information about Master Data Modelling.
 You will also gain a holistic understanding of the Master Data Model, its importance, comparison between Master Data and Reference Data, the technology required for Master Data Modelling, resources to enhance the journey of Master Data Modelling, and the challenges presented by Master Data Modelling.
 Read along to find out in-depth information about Master Data Modelling.